-If you, your family, or a member of your child's school or transplant team expresses any concerns about your child's mood, behavior, or school performance, your child may be referred to a psychologist, psychiatrist or neurodevelopmental specialist.
+If you, your family or a member of your child's school or transplant team expresses any concerns about your child's mood, behavior or school performance, your child may be referred to see a psychologist or neuropsychologist.

-A psychologist/psychiatrist is a professional who works with children and teens to understand how their brain works and how an illness can affect their behavior.
-They can also help young people deal with some of the stresses of living with end-stage heart disease and transplant.
+A neuropsychologist is a professional who has been trained to work with children and teens to understand how an illness can affect their behavior and how their brain works.
+They can also help young people deal with some of the stresses of dealing with end-stage heart disease and transplant.